voxeet/voxeet-sdk-ios/README.md

 ### `mute`
-Mutes or unmutes the specified user.
+Mute or unmute the specified user.

 #### Parameters
 -   `userID` **String** - The ID of the user you want to mute.